 by Lawrence Wilson

-1. The Ten Commandments of Moses are a set of common sense rules that are extremely important for everyone today.
-By themselves, they are not a “religion”, as some believe.
+1. The Twelve Commandments are a set of common sense rules that are extremely important for everyone today.
+They are not a “religion”, as some believe.
 However, they are the basis for the Jewish and Christian legal systems that today govern most Western nations.

-2. The Ten Commandments of Moses are about loving others properly, first of all.
-They are not just prohibitions and regulations, except in the sense of helping us understand the grand plan of the universe and how we fit into it, so that we may live properly and happily.
+2. The Twelve Commandments are about loving others properly.
+They are not just prohibitions and regulations.
+They also may help us understand the grand plan of the Universe and how we fit into it, so that we may live happily.

 3. Modern societies ignore the Commandments at their great peril.
 In other words, the rules work very well, and must be taught widely or a society degenerates into tyranny, false religions, and lawlessness.

 4. The Commandments can be interpreted in different ways.
-In other words, their meaning is not always that simple, and it is worth discussing and thinking about them clearly.
+In other words, their meaning is not always simple.
+Thus, it is worth discussing and thinking about them clearly.